SAP-samples/generative-ai-codejam/exercises/03-setup-python-environment.md

 ![Create a Dev Space 1](images/bas.png)

-👉 Enter the name of the Dev space `GenAICodeJam`, select `basic` application and `SAP HANA Database Explorer` from the Additional SAP Extensions.
+👉 Enter the name of the Dev space `GenAICodeJam` and select `basic` application.

 👉 Click **Create Dev Space**.